 - salt and pepper

-- Reminder for the wonton dough: 400 grams of all purpose flour, 16 cl of water, 1 tsp of salt, and 2 eggs (recipe: see above).
+- Reminder for the wonton dough: 1 kilo of all purpose flour, 500 ml of water, 1 tsp of salt (recipe: see above).

-- Pour everything in a big salad bowl, season with salt and pepper, and add a handful of parsley and chives.
+- Pour everything in a big salad bowl, season with salt and pepper, and the sauces.

-- Bind it all with a raw egg.
+- Bind it all with a raw egg if necessary.

-- Take a square or round ravioli crepe (wonton) in the palm of your hand, and place a nice teaspoon of stuffing in the center.
+- Take a disk of wonton in the palm of your hand, and place a nice generous teaspoon of stuffing in the center.

 - Fold the wonton in two, and stick it edge to edge by pressing firmly with wet fingertips or by brushing with eggwash before pressing up.